Phylum: Magnoliophyta - Class: Equisetopsida - Order: Myrtales - Family: Lythraceae

-One of the most striking of marginal plants, Purple Loosestrife is usually considered a chalk stream flower, and certainly it thrives on chalky soil.
+Purple Loosestrife is usually considered a chalk-stream flower, and certainly it thrives on chalky soil.
 It can, however, be found beside many lowland rivers in mildly acid areas.
-It also grows, with its roots in the water, around ponds and lakes.
+This wildflower also grows, sometimes with its roots immersed in the water, around ponds and lakes.

-The plants on this page were photographed in West Wales in July.
+The plants shown on this page were photographed in West Wales during July.